 While working night shifts regularly will leave you vulnerable in the long run, there are steps you can take to mitigate the effects.
 You could take a 15-20-minute nap before leaving for your shift, for example.
 You could also eat small amounts of protein and vitamin-rich foods throughout your shift rather than drinking coffee, which will only deplete your energy later in the day.

-Medical conditions such as insomnia and sleep apnea can all disrupt sleep patterns, making it harder to go to bed at the time that’s best for you.
-Insomnia in particular is widespread across the world, affecting 30% of all adults.
+Medical conditions and sleep disorders like insomnia, narcolepsy, and sleep apnea can disrupt sleep patterns, making it harder to go to bed at the time that’s best for you.
+Insomnia, in particular, is widespread worldwide, affecting 30% of all adults.
+Additionally, pain from injuries can make it challenging to find a comfortable sleeping position, resulting in difficulty falling asleep and frequent awakenings.

-In addition, mental health conditions, such as depression and Seasonal Affective Disorder (SAD) can also be responsible for keeping you up at night.
+Mental health conditions, such as anxiety, chronic stress, depression, and Seasonal Affective Disorder (SAD) can also be responsible for keeping you up at night.
 For example, people with SAD tend to have depressive symptoms, which can interfere with their sleep.

 “During the winter months, while most places in the world have limited exposure to sunlight, there is a greater risk for SAD.
-Natural sunlight is the most powerful synchronizer of our circadian rhythm,” explains Rebecca Robbins, PhD, sleep researcher and Oura advisor.
+Natural sunlight is the most powerful synchronizer of our circadian rhythm,” explains Rebecca Robbins, Ph.D., sleep researcher and Oura advisor.
 “Without exposure to natural sunlight, our brain is limited in its ability to understand when it should be tired and when it should be alert.”
-This makes us at risk for sleep disruptions, such as difficulties falling asleep and maintaining sleep,”
+This puts us at risk for sleep disruptions, such as difficulties falling asleep and maintaining sleep.

 If you suspect you might have a medical condition that prevents you from sleeping even when you’re tired, the best decision is to see a professional and get a diagnosis.
 You can also take some supplementary measures to reduce the impacts of the conditions, including optimizing your sleep environment and using tools that can help you minimize or treat the symptoms of a given condition.